jenkinsci/subversion-plugin/docs/kerberos-auth.md

 - A domain account that has access to your Subversion server/repository
 - For testing a native Subversion 1.8 client is recommended

-# Configure the Oracle JRE with Java Cryptography Extension (JCE)
+# Configure the JRE with Java Cryptography Extension (JCE)

 Oracles Java 8 and older runtimes does not include encryption algorithms required by Kerberos due to U.S. export regulations.
 You must